warmcat/libwebsockets/README.lwsws.md

  - "`sts`": "1" causes lwsws to send a Strict Transport Security header with responses that informs the client he should never accept to connect to this address using http.
 This is needed to get the A+ security rating from SSL Labs for your server.

+ - "`access-log`": "filepath"   sets where apache-compatible access logs will be written

 Mounts
 ------